Giosafat Barbaro: Ambassador to Persia

 The Emir of Scandelore fell to the Turks in 1473 in spite of military aid from the Kingdom of Cyprus.
-The power of Caramania was broken.
-James II of Cyprus privately told Giosafat Barbaro he felt like he was trapped between two wolves, the Ottoman Sultan and the Egyptian Sultan.
-The latter was James' liege lord, and not on friendly terms with Venice.
+The power of Caramania was broken.James II of Cyprus privately told Giosafat Barbaro he felt like he was trapped between two wolves, the Ottoman Sultan and the Egyptian Sultan.The latter was James' liege lord, and not on friendly terms with Venice.
 James II entered into negotiations with the Turks.
 At first he refused to let the Venetian galleys with their munitions land in the port of Famagusta.
 When Barbaro and the Venetian ambassador, Nicolo Pasqualigo, attempted to persuade James II to change his mind, the King threatened to destroy the galleys and kill every man on board.

 King James II of Cyprus died in July 1473, leaving Queen Catherine a pregnant widow.
-James had appointed a seven-member council, which contained Venetian Andrea Cornaro, a relative of the Queen, as well as Marin Rizzo and Giovanni Fabrice, agents of the Kingdom of Naples who opposed Venetian influence.
-Queen Catherine gave birth to a son, James II in August 1473., with Admiral Pietro Mocenigo and other Venetian officials acting as godfathers.
+James had appointed a seven-member council, which contained Venetian Andrea Cornaro, an uncle of the Queen, as well as Marin Rizzo and Giovanni Fabrice, agents of the Kingdom of Naples who opposed Venetian influence.
+Queen Catherine gave birth to a son, James II in August 1473, with Admiral Pietro Mocenigo and other Venetian officials acting as godfathers.

 Once the Venetian fleet left, there was a revolt by pro-Neapolitan forces, which resulted in the deaths of the Queen's uncle and cousin.
-The Archbishop of Nicosia, Juan Tafures, the Count of Tripoli, the Count of Jaffa, and Marin Rizzo seized Famagusta, capturing the Queen and the newborn King.
+The Archbishop of Nicosia, Juan Tafures the Count of Tripoli, the Count of Jaffa, and Marin Rizzo seized Famagusta, capturing the Queen and the newborn King.

 Barbaro and Bailo Pasqualigo were protected by the Venetian soldiers that had accompanied Barbaro.
 The conspirators made several attempts to persuade Barbaro to hand over the soldiers' arms.
 The Constable of Cyprus sent an agent, while the Count of Tripoli, the Archbishop of Nicosia, and the Constable of Jerusalem made personal visits.
-After consulting with Bailo Pasqualigo, they decided to disarm the men, but keep the weapons.
+After consulting with Bailo Pasqualigo, Barbaro decided to disarm the soldiers, but keep the weapons.
 Barbaro alerted the captains of the Venetian galleys in the harbor.
 Barbaro also sent dispatches the Senate of Venice, warning them of events.
 Later, Barbaro and the Venetian troops withdrew to one of the galleys.

 By the time Admiral Mocenigo returned to Cyprus, the rebels were quarreling among themselves and the people of Nicosia and Famagusta had risen against them.
 The uprising was suppressed, those ringleaders who did not flee were executed, and Cyprus became a Venetian client state.
 The Venetian Senate authorized the troops and military that had accompanied Giosafat Barbaro to stay in Cyprus.
+The fleet under Admiral Mocenigo captured Selefke and other parts of the coast of Asia Minor.
+Barbaro took part in this campaign, but was unable to find a safe route to move his men and munitions to Persia.
+When the mainland and island castles of Corycus were captured, Barbaro studied the Armenian inscriptions in them, describing the castles and ruins.